altaired/katacoda-scenarios/scheduled-kubeless/step6.md

 This command creats a trigger of the `cronjob` type with the name `cron-endpoint`.
 Of course, we would like to trigger our function `endpoint`.
 The cronjob scheduling `* * * * *` ensures that the cronjob is run every minute.

 ## Wait a minute!

 Because our cronjob runs every minute, we need to wait a little before its results are visible.
+So why not learn some interesting facts below while waiting:

 <iframe style="width: 700px;height: 400px;" src="https://www.youtube-nocookie.com/embed/zhWDdy_5v2w" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Check the log